Security and Resilience in AI Systems

 Authentication, quotas, logging, centralized auditing

-Front Door/App Gateway
+Front Door / Application Gateway

 Allow access only via VNet with Private Link and properly configured firewalls.

-Resilience: Designing for high availability
+Resilience.
+Designing for high availability

 Strategies for inference workloads and critical pipelines:

-• Availability zones: Deploy across multiple zones/regions.
+• Availability zones: Deploy across zones and regions.

 • Load balancing: Use Front Door or Application Gateway.